Record of Safety

 Crew Escape System

-Drawing from the Mercury and Apollo programs, New Shepard is equipped with a crew escape system that pushes the capsule away from the booster in the unlikely event an issue is detected.
-The system has been tested three times successfully from the launch pad, mid-flight, and in the vacuum of space, demonstrating the system can activate safely in any phase of flight.
+Drawing from the Mercury and Apollo programs, New Shepard is equipped with a crew escape system that separates the capsule from the booster in the unlikely event an issue is detected.
+The system has been tested three times successfully: from the launch pad, mid-flight, and in the vacuum of space, demonstrating that the system can activate safely in any phase of flight.